Why Letting Go Of Stuff That Does Not Serve You Well Makes Life Better

 Spend the time and extra money on more family outings.

-Forgo the extra stress and park your older car anywhere in the parking lot and not at crazy annoying angles in the hope of protecting it from scratches as many stressed-out people do.
+Forgo the extra stress and park your older car anywhere in the parking lot and not at crazy annoying angles in the hope of protecting it from scratches, as many stressed-out people do.

 Don’t you hate that?
 (Hoping you are not that person).

 That should not be the determining factor.
-Just because that item of clothing, power tool, another expensive toy, or membership has a perceived value you must keep it.
+Just because that item of clothing, power tool, another expensive toy, or membership has a perceived value, you must keep it.

 On the other hand, selling stuff can be a better option.
 Don’t worry about what others may think.
 Letting go of stuff is the answer.

-Get rid of them both and use the money to create more memories.
+Please remove them both and use the money to create more memories.

 This is a great post.
 So many people, including myself, trades their clear spaces for things they really don’t need.
 Making a habit to clean closets every 6 months and staying away from impulsive shopping are very important for me.
 I practice to ask myself when i plan for shopping: is this thing really necessary to buy or you can use something you’ve already have in your place?
 Is it really necessary to have or may be it’s not?
 The answers are NO in 85%. it’s also helpful for me to have a shopping list and check with it, while shopping.
 It helps me, hopefully it will help other people.
 Thank you!